jbonnet/PI-day/readme.md

 Every year's 14th March (3/14, in month/day notation) is a day dedicated to [Pi](http://en.wikipedia.org/wiki/Pi), the **irrational number** that is the ratio of a circle's circumference to its diameter (approximately equal to **3.14159...**) and a mathematical constant.

+This project was my contribution to an annual context that takes place in that day in the school where my wife teaches Math.

 **Note:** This site is hosted by [GitHub's](http://github.com) [pages](http://pages.github.com).

 ## Why